 - Make payment with Visa, MasterCard or American Express

 Your new license will arrive in the mail within 30 days.

-If you are eligible to renew by mail, you will receive a renew-by-mail application 90 days prior to the expiration date on your license.
-Or, you can download an application.
+If you are eligible to renew by mail, you will receive a renew-by-mail application in the mail.
+Or, you can download an application if you are eligible.
 To learn if you're eligible for a downloadable mail-in application, you must:

 - Visit the Colorado Department of Revenue's Driver's License Renew by Mail page

 - Eligible drivers will be given access to print a Renew by Mail Application